pete-dnae/assay-alloc/docs/set-theoretic-view.md

 Consider our search for evidence that assay C is not present.
 A chamber might contain the assay set {ABC}.
 If by chance, none of {ABC} are present the chamber will not fire and this result delivers us the evidence we seek about C not being present.
-However, if either A or B is present, it does fire, and we learn nothing.
+However, if either A or B is present, it will fire, and we learn nothing about an assay absences.

-We will only get a no-fire result from a chamber when none of its assay subset is present.

 XXX How to satisfy - maybe with assumption that fewer than 3 pathogens present or cannot rely.

 ## (B) Not-All-Chambers-Fired

-The assay Z existing in only one chamber's assay subset, and that chamber not firing, is sufficient proof that Z is not present.
-But it won't happen
+The assay Z existing in just one chamber (N), and that chamber not firing, is sufficient proof that Z is not present.
+But we won't collect this evidence unless none of the other assays in N are also absent.

+# Todo

 depdnent on giving v high prob of proof not fire Softer